joeygitari/pesapalAPI/README.md

     }
     ```

-a) Generate IPN Registration Implementation.
+Generate IPN Registration Implementation.
 On successful registration, receive the response payload and extract "ipn_id" to store it in the database.
-b) Create a method for retrieving the stored "ipn_id".
+Create a method for retrieving the stored "ipn_id".
 Remember, the "ipn_id" will be used when submitting orders.

 ### Order Submission Request Sample

     ```bash
     curl --location 'https://cybqa.pesapal.com/pesapalv3/api/Transactions/SubmitOrderRequest' \